 Basketball, Big Data, and the Military Entertainment Complex

 While much has been written about the gentrification of the Golden State Warriors by Silicon Valley parasites (ticket prices have risen to outrageous heights, affluent tech nerds view Warriors games as “networking opportunities,” the team will be moving from the traditionally blue-collar city of Oakland to a new arena in its more prosperous neighbour San Francisco in the near future, etc.), my intention is not to bemoan the death of the “real” sports fan at the hands of these contemptible Bay Area hipsters.
 Rather, I am interested in what the Warriors’ success in embracing the Silicon Valley ethos signifies to basketball viewers everywhere.
-If Hollywood films convey the ideology of the American establishment distilled into its purest form1, can the spectacle of the NBA Finals tell us something about our relationship with Silicon Valley tech companies, “big data,” and the global panopticon?
+If Hollywood films convey the ideology of the American ruling class, can the other entertainment industry spectacles such as the NBA Finals tell us something about our relationship with Silicon Valley tech companies, “big data,” and the global panopticon?
 Perhaps.
 Warriors’ co-owner Peter Guber is, after all, a Hollywood producer.

 The Warriors have quickly transformed into an analytics giant, the quintessential Smart Team.
 This has caused some to dislike them, notably television jesters like Charles Barkley and assorted old school types who still believe in asinine mantras like “live by the three, die by the three.”
 The team has come to represent Silicon Valley, and much of America (and indeed the wider world) resent them for it.
-They’re successful and we enjoy what they produce, but they’re arrogant, and there exists a vague but persistent sense that they’re changing things in a way that doesn’t necessarily make us comfortable.
+They’re successful, and we enjoy what they produce, but they’re arrogant, and there exists a vague but persistent sense that they’re changing things in a way that, while perhaps positive overall, is without consequences.

 The Cavaliers, on the other hand, have been cast as the gritty, downtrodden team of the proletariat.
-The city of Cleveland itself has endured a sustained neoliberal onslaught that has wrought all manner of economic hardship—declining industry, rampant unemployment, transfer of wealth from the public sector to the private, etc.—and in terms of professional sports its citizens have had little to celebrate.
+The city of Cleveland itself has endured a sustained onslaught from the capitalist class that has wrought all manner of economic hardship—declining industry, rampant unemployment, transfer of wealth from the public sector to the private, etc.—and in terms of professional sports its citizens have had little to celebrate.

-Nevertheless, the 2016 NBA Finals will be regarded as an instance of traditional basketball values defeating new-fangled data-driven methods, of the common man succeeding with his meagre means in the face of elites with infinite resources at their disposal.
+Nevertheless, the 2016 NBA Finals will be regarded as an instance of traditional basketball values defeating new-fangled data-driven methods, of the common man succeeding with his meagre means in the face of “elites” with infinite resources at their disposal.
 Heart-warming stuff!
 I’ve forgotten all of my problems already.

 As the welfare state crumbles throughout the world, Silicon Valley has stepped in to provide us all with tantalising solutions.
 Private tech companies will take care of our health and replace our inefficient public transport systems.
-The problem of obesity, rather than being overcome on a collective level by creating better city infrastructure and regulating powerful food corporations, can be solved—we are told—on an individual behavioural level with fitness devices that track our activities (and generate a wealth of data for private companies).
+Rather than overcoming the problem of obesity on a societal level by creating better city infrastructure and regulating powerful food corporations, we are encouraged to pursue solutions that we can undertake as individuals, with fitness devices that track our activities (and generate a wealth of data for private companies).
 Instead of working with labour unions to reduce working hours, Google Now will act as our secretary and afford us more free time without our having to lift a finger.
 Our problems, we are to infer, can be overcome with “ethical consumerism” and “political awareness.”
 Vote with your wallet!
 Write to your local politician!

 Yet such platitudes are not only insufficient, but harmful.
 Monopolies own the infrastructures that allow them to provide these services, preventing the development of any viable alternatives.
-Moreover, politicians appear incapable of conceiving of alternative models and simply advocate appropriating the same tools that private companies already use and applying them to the same evil ends, only under a different brand.
+Moreover, politicians have no (class) interest in proposing alternative models.
+Instead, they simply advocate appropriating the same tools that private companies already use and applying them to the same evil ends, only under a different brand.

-By defeating the Golden State Warriors, LeBron James and the Cleveland Cavaliers have embraced and advanced the pernicious ideologies of Randian objectivism and hypercapitalist globalisation.
-The Golden State Warriors may have lost the NBA finals, but this was a decisive victory for Joe Lacob and the diabolical legion of Bay Area tech nerds that will ultimately be the ruin of us all.
+By defeating the Golden State Warriors, LeBron James and the Cleveland Cavaliers have embraced and advanced the pernicious ideologies of Randian objectivism and American imperialsim.
+The Golden State Warriors may have lost the NBA finals, but this was a decisive victory for Joe Lacob and the diabolical legion of Bay Area tech nerds that may ultimately be the ruin of us all.

 This, incidentally, can be seen clearly in the Independence Day adverts that aired incessantly during the Finals [edit: the original video I linked to has been deleted, but this one contains essentially the same message]: